Set Current Location

 Located in Munich's most popular shopping district - the pedestrian zone between Marienplatz and Karlstor, the Galleria Kaufhof, though presenting a simple exterior, offers an unrivaled choice of goods.
 Spread over seven floors, this huge department store contains almost everything, ranging from clothes to consumer electronics and caters to one and all.
 There is also a wine, gourmet and confectionery section for all your food-related needs.
 For refreshments, head over to either of the two restaurants situated within the store, and enjoy Bavarian delicacies after a day of merry shopping.

-Founded in 1807 as a small herb market, Viktualienmarkt has developed over the years into one of Munich's biggest markets with an exciting array of fresh flowers, fruit, vegetables, meat, cheese, and fish.
-It has over 140 shops selling their wares, as well as a selection of restaurants and a large beer garden.
-The goods are known to be reasonably priced and the entertainment includes a number of cultural events including a popular summer festival, that takes place here regularly.
-Dine at the local eateries lining the streets, while you take in the local culture in this crowded market place.
+Founded in 1807 as a small herb market, Viktualienmarkt has developed over the years into one of Munich's biggest markets with an exciting collection of fresh flowers, fruits, vegetables, meat, cheese, and fish on offer.
+It has over hundreds of shops selling fresh produce, as well as a selection of restaurants and a large beer garden that brings in the local patrons every evening.
+The products are known to be reasonably priced, and the entertainment includes a number of cultural events, including a popular summer festival, that takes place here regularly.
+Dine at the local eateries lining the streets for local delicacies, while you take in the local culture in this crowded market place.

 Nestled within the Künstlerhaus, a cultural place that serves as an event venue but is mainly brimming with artists, The Grill aims at satiating diverse palates.
 Executive chef Max Lechner uses locally sourced fresh ingredients to create tantalizing steaks, as well as, grilled fish and poultry dishes.
 Guests are surprised with a changing menu to reflect the best offerings of every season.
 The modern decor blended with the historical structure of the building creates an elegant ambiance.
 During summer, their beautiful terrace provides an idyllic space to dine in.